phac-nml/irida-galaxy-importer/README.md

 Install Instructions:
 ---------------------

+#### Preamble:

+and to add itself to `tool_conf.xml`

 #### Prerequisites:

 This tool requires BioBlend and Requests-OAuthlib.
+The tool should install them if it is being installed from a toolshed.
-They can be installed by:
+They can be manually installed by:

 ```
 pip install bioblend requests-oauthlib